frankvlotman/PDF-Editor/README.md

 Save the edited PDFs with all changes applied, including added pages and stamps

+Drag & drop to organise pages in desired order

 Simple and user-friendly interface for PDF manipulation